Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: Drag-free and attitude control Design and Simulation Results

 The above simulation results demonstrate that, within the measurement frequency band of 0.1 mHz to 1 Hz, the DFACS achieves the control requirements for each degree of freedom of \( \mathbf{p} \) as specified in Table~\ref{tab:state_precision_requirements}.
-Compared to the latest reported control performance of LISA \cite{vidano2024ieee}, these results show superior performance in the low-frequency band, which is attributed to the feedforward control design for the constant component of SRP.